 Coonabarabran is Australia’s premier astronomical observatory on the edge of the Warrumbungle National Park.
 It is Australia’s First Dark Sky Park by the International Dark-Sky Association which was granted in 2016.

 iTelescope’s Siding Spring Observatory is home to exceptional starry nights which is protected for scientific discovery and public enjoyment.

-Christian is staff member of iTelescope and his passion encompasses both eagle photography and astronomy.
+Dr. Christian Sasse is the Astronomer in Charge of iTelescope and his passion encompasses both eagle photography and astronomy.
 His academic background as an electrical engineer and physicist, particularly his knowledge of optics and the physical properties of light, has shaped his photography.
 His photography uniquely captures colors and patterns due to his keen sense of how his objects reflect, refract, diffract and transmit light.
 Christian likes to move boundaries – in 2011 he broke a world record for amateur astronomy; the most distant amateur observation ever achieved on a truly accessible, amateur sized telescope.
 More here.